kabanero-io/kabanero-pipelines/README.md

 ### Command line:
 ```
-kubectl get pipelineruns
+oc get pipelineruns
-kubectl -n kabanero describe pipelinerun.tekton.dev/<pipeline-run-name>
+oc -n kabanero describe pipelinerun.tekton.dev/<pipeline-run-name>
 ```
 You should also see pods for the pipeline runs that you can ```oc describe``` and ```oc logs``` to get more details of your run.

-If the pipeline run was successful, you should see a docker image in your docker repo and you should see a pod that's running your application.
+If the pipeline run was successful, you should see a docker image in your docker registry and you should see a pod that's running your application.

 ### Tekton dashboard